Signature Cocktails in the Age of the Sober Curious Movement | How To Choose Signature Cocktails

 In 2024, 61% of Gen Zers said they planned to reduce their alcohol intake, compared to just 40% in 2023.
 Millennials are also becoming increasingly sober curious, with the survey finding that nearly half of respondents in this cohort said they planned to drink less in 2024 — a 26% year-over-year increase.
 (Source)

 As event organizers who design experiences for people across generations and demographics, we need to understand the implications of generational behaviors on our events.
-From the legalization of cannabis and CBD beverages in some states, to the trend away from open bars and drinking altogether, to the Secret Lives of Mormon Wives’ trend of daily 44-oz fancy soda, there are many ways to incorporate a sober-curious experience into your networking event.
+From the legalization of cannabis and CBD beverages in some states to the trend away from open bars and drinking altogether, to the Secret Lives of Mormon Wives’ trend of daily 44-oz fancy soda, there are many ways to incorporate a sober-curious experience into your networking event.

 The two easiest and most requested mocktails, at least in my circles, are a non-alcoholic mojito (a lot of work on a large scale) and a non-alcoholic margarita (easier to batch-create), but taking a look at the cocktail menu of your venue or restaurant partner is a great way to get started in creating your own experience for your guests.